Madagascar 3: Europe's Most Wanted: Plot

 After crash-landing in Africa, penguins Skipper, Kowalski, Rico and Private, and chimpanzee duo Mason and Phil leave for Monte Carlo in their modified airplane.
-(Note: As depicted at the ending of Madagascar: Escape 2 Africa (2008)) Whilst waiting, Alex, Marty, Melman, Gloria and lemurs King Julien, Maurice and Mort decide to find them so they can all return to their home at the Central Park Zoo in New York City.
-They find the penguins and chimps at the Monte Carlo Casino.
-Chaos ensues when the animals' cover is blown and they narrowly escape from Captain Chantel DuBois, the head of Monaco's animal control service, who is determined to add Alex's head to her taxidermy collection.
+(Note: As depicted at the ending of Madagascar: Escape 2 Africa (2008)) Whilst waiting, Alex, Marty, Melman, Gloria, and lemurs King Julien, Mort and Maurice decide to find them so they can all return to their home at the Central Park Zoo in New York City.
+They find the penguins and chimps at the Monte Carlo Casino, but chaos ensues when the animals' cover is blown, and they narrowly escape from Captain Chantel DuBois, the head of Monaco's animal control service, who is determined to add Alex's head to her taxidermy collection.

-After their aircraft crash-lands and is beyond repair, the animals board a departing circus train.
+After their aircraft crash-lands and is beyond repair, the animals board a departing circus locomotive.
 As the animals of Circus Zaragoza, which include New Zealand sea lion Stefano, jaguar Gia, and Siberian tiger Vitaly, are suspicious of outsiders, Alex therefore lies about them being American circus animals.
 The circus is headed for a show in Rome, followed by one in London, where they hope to impress a promoter to get their first American tour.
 To allay suspicion, the penguins purchase the circus from its human ringmaster with the fortune they gained in Monte Carlo.

-In Rome, Alex becomes enamored with Gia while Julien falls in love with performing Eurasian brown bear Sonya.
-DuBois attempts to pursue the couple in Vatican City, but fails to catch them and is taken into custody.
-After the Colosseum show proves to be a disaster, Stefano reveals to Alex that the circus was once famous and Vitaly was its star, skillfully jumping through ever-smaller hoops.
+In Rome, Alex becomes enamored with Gia while Julien falls in love with a performing Eurasian brown bear named Sonya.
+DuBois attempts to chase the couple in Vatican City, but fails to catch them and is taken into prison.
+After the Colosseum show becomes a disaster, Stefano reveals to Alex that the circus was once famous and Vitaly was its star, skillfully jumping through ever-smaller hoops.
 However, an accident during one of his stunts resulted in him losing his passion and the entire circus suffering as a result.